abhishekvash/github-tracker/README.md

-This is a simple app created with React.js to consume the GitHub API to perform simple operation based on data provided by the API.
+This is a simple app created with React.js to consume the GitHub API to perform simple operations based on the data provided by the API.